graceflitsch/graceflitsch.github.io/README.md

 A PDF of the noteboook for my poster presentation: [GNB3.pdf](https://graceflitsch.github.io/GNB3.pdf)

-An HTML file containing code for my notebook for my poster presentation: [GNB3.html](https://graceflitsch.github.io/GNB3.html)
+An HTML file of the notebook for my poster presentation: [GNB3.html](https://graceflitsch.github.io/GNB3.html)